dvm-bitspilani/APOGEE-2024/README.md

 Dependencies installed:
 1. R3F
 2. Drei
+3. Post-processing
-3. Leva
+4. Leva
-4. GSAP
+5. GSAP
-5. Framer-motion
+6. Framer-motion
-6. React router dom
+7. React router dom
-7. Valtio
+8. Valtio

 To use state management:
 1. Add the global variable to the state.js file in the components folder.